jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 **This is work in progress**

 ### What is deep learning?
-**Deep learing is about building a function estimator.** Historically, people approach deep learning through the neural network in our brain.
+**Deep learing is about building a function estimator.** Historically, people describe deep learning through the neural network in our brain.
 Indeed, this is where deep learning gets its insight.
-Nevertheless, deep learning has out grown the neural network explaination.
-Once you realize building a deep learning network is about building a function estimator, you will unveil the real potential of deep learning in AI.
+Nevertheless, deep learning has out grown this explaination.
+Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in AI.

 Let us build a new andriod named Pieter.
 Our first task is to teach Pieter how to recognize visual objects.
 Can the visual system in our brain be replaced by a big function estimator?
-Can we read the pixel values of an image, pass it to a function and calculate the chance that it is a school bus, an airplane or a truck etc ...?
+Can we pass the pixel values of an image to a function and calculate the chance that it is a school bus, an airplane or a truck etc ...?

 <div class="imgcap">
 <img src="/assets/dl_intro/deep_learner.jpg" style="border:none;">